AbstractEyes/lattice_vocabulary/README.md

 - Implement advanced device control caching and storage solutions for handling large-scale vocabularies efficiently.
   - Currently it will be hit or miss with numpy to torch while the other is quite streamlined in comparison.
 This will be fixed.
 - Add more unit tests and validation checks to ensure the integrity and correctness of the geometric structures.
+  X Still needs more but I added some.
 - Expand the synthesis options to include more linguistic features and relationships.
   - Direct symbolic, linguistic, relational, morphological, and semantic relationships.
   - Including code, ordinal, and other non-linguistic symbols with custom behavioral synthesis options.